The Time-reversal Odd Side of a Jet

 The idea of the jets, which originally emerged as a primary technique for studying the strong interactions, now further demonstrates its power in probing the fundamental properties of the nucleon and the nuclear medium through the measurements at the LHC and RHIC~\cite{Aschenauer:2016our,Adamczyk:2017wld,Boer:2014lka,Connors:2017ptx,Cao:2020wlm}.
 The high luminosity of the future EIC considerably boosts the studies of the jets and the jet substructures for exploring the nucleon spin structures and great progress has been made.
-The jets have been showed the ability to access the unpolarized TMDs as well as the transversally polarized Sivers functions~\cite{Kang:2011jw, Liu:2018trl,Arratia:2020nxw,Liu:2020dct,Aschenauer:2019uex,Arratia:2019vju,Arratia:2020ssx,Kang:2020xyq,Aschenauer:2017jsk,Zheng:2018ssm}.
-Recently proposed jet charge measurements even allow the jets to realize the direct flavor separation of the nucleon spin structure at the EIC~\cite{Kang:2020fka}, which strengthens the power of the jet probes.
-The jet substructure studies, like soft-drop grooming~\cite{Larkoski:2014wba} and hadron in jets~\cite{Kang:2017glf,Kang:2017btw}, as well as newly developed jet construction schemes, such as the ``winner-take-all" (WTA) scheme~\cite{Gutierrez-Reyes:2018qez}, further enrich the content of the jet probes.
+The jets have been showed to have the ability to access the unpolarized TMDs as well as the transversely polarized Sivers functions~\cite{Kang:2011jw, Liu:2018trl,Arratia:2020nxw,Liu:2020dct,Aschenauer:2019uex,Arratia:2019vju,Arratia:2020ssx,Kang:2020xyq,Aschenauer:2017jsk,Zheng:2018ssm,Hatta:2020bgy}.
+The jet substructure studies, like the soft-drop grooming~\cite{Larkoski:2014wba}, hadron in jets~\cite{Kang:2017glf,Kang:2017btw}, the perturbative interference effect~\cite{Chen:2020adz} as well as newly developed jet recombination and construction schemes~\cite{Gutierrez-Reyes:2018qez, Gutierrez-Reyes:2019vbx,Arratia:2020ssx}, such as the ``winner-take-all" (WTA) scheme~\cite{Gutierrez-Reyes:2018qez, Gutierrez-Reyes:2019vbx}, further enrich the content of the jet probes.

-However, due to the unpolarized and mainly the perturbative nature of an energetic jet, the species of the initial polarized structure functions accessible by direct jet probes are quite limited.
-The initial spin distributions, such as the proton transversity which is crucial for extracting the least known tensor charge of the nucleon~\cite{Ralston:1979ys, Jaffe:1991kp, Jaffe:1991ra, Cortes:1991ja, Gamberg:2001qc}, are regarded as unreachable directly by the jets.
+However, compared with the conventional semi-inclusive deep inelastic scattering (DIS) process, the jet probe of the nucleon structures faces two fundamental difficulties: \begin{enumerate*} \item It is hard to achieve the quark flavor separation. \item It only couples to extremely limited nucleon spin structures, due to the unpolarized and time-reversal even nature of a jet. \end{enumerate*} Recently proposed jet charge resolves the first issue~\cite{Kang:2020fka}, while the second remains challenging and limits the power of the jet probe.
+Specifically, all the time-reversal odd (T-odd) proton distributions, such as the transversity which is crucial for extracting the least known nucleon tensor charge~\cite{Ralston:1979ys, Jaffe:1991kp, Jaffe:1991ra, Cortes:1991ja, Gamberg:2001qc}, are regarded as unreachable directly by the jets.
+See~\cite{Kang:2020xyq} for recent efforts.